primiano/perfetto-docs/docs/concepts/buffers.md

   the opposite order.

 * Trace packets are atomic.
-If a trace packet is emitted in the trace file, it is guaranteed to be contain all the field that the data source wrote.
+If a trace packet is emitted in the trace file, it is guaranteed to be contain all the fields that the data source wrote.
 If a trace packet is large and spans across several shared memory buffer pages, the service will save it in the trace file only if it can observe that all fragments have been committed without gaps.